 - Look for the ENERGY STAR

-- Reduce idle time by turning the griddle down or off during periods of slow production
+- Reduce idle time by turning the griddle off during periods of non-use

 - Calibrate the griddle controls to operate at the correct temperature

 - Replace missing control knobs

 - For double-sided griddles, save energy by lowering the upper platen during extended periods of non-use

 - Covers gas and electric, single and double sided units which must meet normalized idle energy rate